alsam/bookmarks/tips.md

             + summary: `Throwing an exception out of a destructor is dangerous.
 If another exception is already propagating the application will terminate.`
             + ["More Effective C++" Item 11: Prevent exceptions from leaving destructors](http://bin-login.name/ftp/pub/docs/programming_languages/cpp/cffective_cpp/MEC/MI11_FR.HTM)
         + [What does the explicit keyword in C++ mean?](http://stackoverflow.com/questions/121162/what-does-the-explicit-keyword-in-c-mean)
-            + dubbed from aboe link
+            + dubbed from above link
             ```c++
-            Suppose you have a class String:
+            // Suppose you have a class String:

             class String {
             public:
                 String(int n); // allocate n bytes to the String object
                 String(const char *p); // initializes object with char *p
             };
-            Now if you try
+            // Now if you try

             String mystring = 'x';
-            the char 'x' will be implicitly converted to int and then will call the String(int) constructor.
-But this is not what the user might have intended.
+            // the char 'x' will be implicitly converted to int and then will call the String(int) constructor.
+            // But this is not what the user might have intended.
 So to prevent such conditions, we shall define the constructor as explicit:

             class String {
             public: